TomKadavil/TomKadavil.github.io/index.md

 ### WORK EXPERIENCE

 - **Infosys**, Thiruvananthapuram as a Test Engineer
-- **CA Inter Qualified(IPCC)**
+- **CA course**
+    - Passed CA Inter(IPCC).
-    - Completed 3 years of mandatory articleship for CA at
+    - Completed 3 years of mandatory articleship for CA at Sanu Joseph & Associates, Pala.
-    - Finished *Inter*

-- **Sanu Joseph & Associates**, Pala. one year of experience .

-    - Handled statutory audits for healthcare sector
+    - Handled statutory audits for a company in healthcare sector.
-    - internal audit for food processing and export industry.
+    - Internal audit for food processing and export industry.
-    - Have completed inventory management and inventory level setting for a hospital.
+    - Completed inventory management and inventory level setting for a hospital.

+- **Sanu Joseph & Associates**, Pala one year of experience.
+    - Continued to work for the firm for 1 more year after articleship.

 ### My blogs